Gerry Cheevers: First stint with the Bruins (1966–1972)

-He was known for playing his best when the lights were the brightest.
-Formers Bruins general manager Milt Schmidt once stated in his 2002 book that “Cheesy (Cheevers) was a big-money player, one of the greatest, Without Fear.
+Throughout this time, he started gaining a reputation as a driven, "money" goaltender.
+Cheevers held the Boston Bruins' record for most playoff wins by a goaltender (53) until it was surpassed by Tuukka Rask in 2021.
+Former Bruins general manager Milt Schmidt once stated in his 2002 book Without Fear that "Cheesy (Cheevers) was a big-money player, one of the greatest.
 When the need was there to make one big save to save a game, Cheesy was there."